Increase shelf life while reducing waste, returns & preservatives

 When determining the right gas blend for a MAP application, it’s important to keep compliance with industry regulations top of mind.
 While MAP preserves food, since it also affects the quality of food, it is carefully regulated by the U.S. Food and Drug Administration (FDA).
 FDA requires that food manufacturers using MAP provide a Hazard Analysis and Critical Control plan, which includes details about the types and proportions of food-grade gases used in a given process.
 The ability to accurately and precisely control the levels of gases in a MAP mix helps food manufacturers stay in compliance with FDA regulations.
 Compliance, consequently, can help prevent costs associated with fines, recalls and spoilage.

-Driving efficiencies with MAP
+Driving efficiencies with Modified Atmosphere Packaging (MAP)

 MAP drives efficiency and reduces costs by lengthening the supply chain of manufactured goods.
 The success of MAP, however, depends on choosing the right gases for a given application and ensuring compliance with FDA requirements.